-When displayed on a graph, RSI resistance and support levels are either horizontal lines or sloping trendlines.
+When displayed on a graph, RSI resistance and support levels are horizontal or sloping trendlines.
 By analyzing the support and resistance level, investors can understand the trading patterns, an appropriate time to initiate a trade, and the right moment to halt any crypto trading activity.

-For instance, In John Hayden’s book, the RSI of a bullish market is signaled at 66.66, while a bearish market is identified at the 33.33 marks.
+For instance, In John Hayden’s book, the RSI of a bullish market is signaled at 66.66, while a bearish market is identified at 33.33 marks.
 According to the book, the two figures are most suited for determining a bullish or a bearish market.

 Double Top and Bottom Pattern

 The double bottom pattern aims at foretelling the time a cryptocurrency’s trend will take a shift.
 RSI shows a double-bottom trading signal by generating a buy and sell limit whenever a crypto asset’s price moves below the 30 mark elevating upwards.

 Another buy and sell limit can be generated if the same asset’s value shifts the 70 marks downwards(double top).
 A double bottom signal demonstrates the asset’s pattern, with two identical lows signaling the beginning of new selling pressure.

 RSI enables traders to receive a divergence signal showing the indicator’s status per the crypto’s value.
 It further means that an RSI can exhibit different findings when the digital currency achieves new highs and lows.
 As a result, it introduces two common categories of RSI divergences, including a bullish and bearish divergence.